Ukraine International Airlines Flight 752: Ukraine

-President Zelenskyy expressed condolences to the relatives of the victims and cut short his diplomatic visit in Oman.
+President Volodymyr Zelenskyy expressed condolences to the relatives of the victims and cut short his diplomatic visit in Oman.
 He later added that several aircraft had been prepared in Kyiv to travel to Tehran to transport the dead.
 He declared 9 January a national day of mourning, with Ukrainian flags flying at half-mast on government buildings.
-He also announced unscheduled inspections on every airliner in the country and asked Ukrainians to refrain from visiting Iran and Iraq for the time being.
+He also announced unscheduled inspections on every airliner in the country and asked Ukrainians to refrain from visiting Iran for the time being.
 On 11 January Zelenskyy said, "Ukraine insists on a full admission of guilt.
 We expect Iran to bring those responsible to justice, return the bodies, pay compensation and issue an official apology.
 The investigation must be full, open and continue without delays or obstacles."

 On 13 January, Ukraine's Foreign Minister, Vadym Prystaiko, said five of the countries that had citizens on board the airliner—Canada, Ukraine, Afghanistan, Sweden and the UK—would meet in London on 16 January to discuss possible legal action.

-On 19 January, the bodies of 11 Ukrainian citizens, who died in the crash, were returned to Ukraine in a solemn ceremony at the Boryspil International Airport.
+On 19 January, the bodies of 11 Ukrainian citizens who died in the crash were returned to Ukraine in a solemn ceremony at the Boryspil International Airport.
 The coffins, which were each draped in a Ukrainian flag, were carried one by one from a Ukrainian Il-76 military plane of the 25th Transport Aviation Brigade.
 President Zelensky, Secretary of the National Security and Defense Council of Ukraine Oleksiy Danilov, Prime Minister Oleksiy Honcharuk, Chairman of the Verkhovna Rada Dmytro Razumkov, and other officials and military servicemen participated in the commemoration.